danbergelt/spotter/README.md

 <details>
 <summary></summary>

-tracking by hand is not scalable. finding past workouts is a pain, and recording your workouts is arduous, and subject to formatting blemishes over time. this is not a scalable solution.
+tracking by hand is easy, but it does not scale well. finding past workouts is a pain, and recording your workouts is arduous and subject to formatting blemishes over time.

+if you have been tracking for 1 year+, then you know the pain of writing your workouts by hand.

 </details>